Mexican wine: Wine producing areas and vintages in Mexico

 Nearly 6200 acre are planted to grapes in Mexico.
 Principal white wine grapes include chenin blanc, chardonnay, sauvignon blanc and viognier, and reds include all five Bordeaux varietals plus Grenache, tempranillo, dolcetto, syrah and petite sirah.

+In March 2025, the Querétaro wine area was awarded the geographical indication 'Indicación Geográfica Protegida' (Vinos de la Región Vitivinícola de Querétaro) by the Mexican Institute of Industrial Property.
+This is historically the first Mexican region to be awarded this protection for its wines.

 There are three areas in Mexico where wine grapes are grown.
 The North area includes Baja California and Sonora; the La Laguna area is in Coahuila and Durango and the Center area consists of Zacatecas, Aguascalientes and Querétaro.
 Most of these areas have a fairly warm climate, which tend to make Mexican wines spicy, full-bodied and ripe; however, Northern Baja California's humid winters, dry warm summers and sea breezes allow for most of the same varietals produced in California.

 The La Laguna region is the oldest wine-making area of Mexico, and straddles the states of Coahuila and Durango, with grapes thriving in the Parras Valley.
 This valley is a microclimate in the desert area of these states at an altitude of 1,500 meters.
 The valley has warm days, cool nights and low humidity which inhibits insect and fungus damage to the vines.
 Mountain springs provide sufficient water in this arid part of Mexico.
 The temperature difference of 12 C-change between day and night is also beneficial to the grapes.
 The valley primarily produces reds based on Bordeaux such as cabernet sauvignon, Shiraz, merlot and Tempranillo.
 Some whites are produced as well.
 More than 400 families come to the Parras Valley in August and September for the annual grape harvest called “la vendimia.”

-The most important winery here is Casa Madero, the oldest winery in the New World, founded in 1597 as Hacienda San Lorenzo.
+The most important winery here is Casa Madero, the oldest winery in the New World, founded in 1597 as Hacienda San Lorenzo, Coahuila.
 This label includes a range of varietals, with its chardonnay, chenin blanc and Syrah winning awards.
 Its brandies are considered among the best in Mexico.
 Another important winery here is Bodegas Ferrino, founded by a 19th-century Italian immigrant near the town of Cuatro Ciénegas.